 Discover San Vito dei Normanni, Ostuni, Cisternino and Martina Franca

-Arriving in Puglia the day before, you are recovered by the trip and full of energy for your amazing activities.
+Arriving in Puglia the day before, you are recovered from the trip and full of energy for your unique activities.
 This day has been planned to be one of the most incredible.
-You will discover the hidden part of Puglia, behind the paths of regular guides.
+You will discover the hidden part of Puglia behind the paths of regular guides.
 Valle d’Itria is the internal part of Puglia, all related to hills, olives, trees and vineyards.
 Stop by the fields and discover the fruitful local production.

 What you will see in the Itria Valley | Day Two of Puglia Itinerary

 SAN VITO DEI NORMANNI

 Before planning our week in Puglia, we had never heard about San Vito dei Normanni.
 This cute and small town is located half an hour away from Brindisi, and it’s worth a visit.
 If you are looking for hidden gems in Puglia, San Vito dei Normanni is the perfect place.
 Stroll around the city centre and discover the cute narrow streets with iconic buildings.